Aveon

 How to Pronounce Aveon

 Our model has identified 6 different pronunciations for the name Aveon.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 34.1% confident that Aveon is pronounced as AY-vee-uhn.
-The next most likely pronunciation is uh-VEE-uhn, at 19.5% confidence.
+Our model is 34.1% confident that Aveon is pronounced as AY-vee-uhn, which has 3 syllables.
+The next most likely pronunciation is uh-VEE-uhn, at 19.5% confidence, with 3 syllables.

 AY-vee-ahn (3 syllables)